Natural Cat Litter Alternatives Compared

 The Solution: Natural Litter + Activated Carbon

 You don't have to choose between eco-friendly and effective.
-Activated carbon like Purrify solves the natural litter odor problem:
+Activated carbon like Purrify solves the natural litter odor problem.
+If you want the mechanics behind that, read how activated carbon works or compare the top options in our odor-control guide:

 - Also 100% natural: Made from coconut shells